 After experimenting with less expensive models in the name of value for money, we've come to the conclusion that you're always best off going for the range-topping product if you want the best results and the longest life (for the device, not you).
 For that reason, our top pick is the Philips Series 7000 Body Groom.
 While the 'double-end' design is perhaps not ideal for getting at the hardest-to-reach areas of your back, it reliably trims and shaves smooth with minimal irritation, and seems to have good longevity.

 Further down the scale the Philips Series 3000 Body Groom is a simpler design, with combs of various lengths if you just want to be trimmed rather than eel-like.

-All these devices are fully waterproof and have batteries good for 50 minutes to 2 hours of unadulterated shaping, trimming and pubic topiary.
+Rest assurred though, all of the devices are fully waterproof and have batteries good for 50 minutes to 2 hours of unadulterated shaping, trimming and pubic topiary.

 How to buy the best body groomer / manscaper for men

 This really depends on how seriously you take your grooming regime, as a cheap electric shaver will likely be up to the task in the first few weeks but could suffer from dull blades and irritatingly short battery life after some serious use.

 Also, you have to ask yourself just how crazy you want to go with the hair removal.
 Beard trimmers will do just that, trimming the hair but leaving the desired length of stubble.